Updated: Apr 21

 While some may argue that these lawsuits are biting the hand that feeds them, it is understandable that photographers would seek to recoup the damages that changes in the industry have caused to their industry.
 While suing celebrities for copyright infringement has proven profitable in the short term, it is unlikely to provide a long-term answer.

-Av.
+Attn.
 M. Murat Gülgün

-Av.
+Attn.
 Nur Sena Sevindi